Yoga Skills for EMDR Therapists:

 - To discuss the stance of the literature on the use of yoga and meditation-related strategies in the treatment of PTSD and review ethical guidelines for sharing yoga strategies with clients within the scope of trauma-focused care

-This is live interactive webinar based training.
-This is an intermediate level course.
+This is live interactive webinar-based training.
+This is an intermediate-level course.
 Attendance at all live sessions, and course evaluation is required to receive CE Certificate.
 Course evaluations are made available after all live sessions have been completed within the course portal.
 Upon completing the evaluation, participants will be able to download their CE certificates.
-CE certificates will be downloadable until August 31, 2020.

 State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board